-Note from the Director
+Note from the Interim Director

-Director, Alice Kaplan Institute for the Humanities
+Interim Director, Alice Kaplan Institute for the Humanities